 You need to complete the First response e-learning and attend a validation session to complete Module 10A.

 - Completing E-learning.
 This will take approximately 2.5 hours, which teaches you all the relevant information.
 It includes videos, fact sheets and quizzes.
 PLEASE SELECT THE CUMBRIA E-LEARNING COMPLETION FORM AT THE END OF THE E-LEARNING COURSE.

 - Attending and participating in a validation session (virtual or face-to-face), approximately 2.5 hours.
 This comprises different activities to validate the learning.

 Module 10B (Emergency Aid Practical)

 You will need to attend a short practical validation session (e.g. CPR) to complete the First Response.
 To attend this course you MUST complete Module 10A first, including the online validation session.

 There are a number of external qualifications which cover similar content, which can be compared against the syllabus.
-All first aid training must cover the below criteria.
-The level of detail and time spent on each subject will vary, depending on whether it is a First Response or Full First Aid course.
+All emergency aid training must cover the below criteria.
+The level of detail and time spent on each subject will vary, depending on whether it is a First Response or Full Emergency Aid course.

-- Principles of first aid and initial response (arriving and managing an incident)
+- Principles of emergency aid and initial response (arriving and managing an incident)

-- Initial response to a first aid situation
+- Initial response to a emergency aid situation

 - Management of an unconscious casualty (child or adult)